Filroden/visage/README.md

 1. **Open the Token HUD**: Click on a token you have configured to bring up the Token HUD.
 2. **Click the Visage Icon**: You will see an icon (a "switch account" symbol).
 Click this to open the **Visage Selector HUD**.
-3. **Choose a Visage**: A grid will appear next to the token showing all the available **Visages** you configured:
+3. **Choose a Visage**: A grid will appear next to the token showing all the available **Visages** you configured.
+    * Each tile will show the name and image you have set (or the default image if it was blank).
+    * If a **Visage** uses a Dynamic Token Ring, the **Visage** will show the ring with your configured colours, background style and any animation effects, giving you an immediate preview of the effect.
+    * **Corner Buttons**
         * The token's "Default" **Visage** has a gold star icon in the top left corner.
         * The active **Visage** is highlighted with a green check icon in the top right corner.
-    * If a **Visage** has a scale that is not 100% or it has flip enabled, these will be shown in a chip on the top border.
         * If a **Visage** uses a wildcard in its filepath, it will show a blue shuffle icon in the bottom left corner.
 Selecting it again will pick another random image.
+        * If a Visage's image has been flipped it will show a purple mirror-image icon in the bottom right corner.
+    * **Information Chips**
+        * If a **Visage** has a scale that is not 100% or it has a different token size to the default, these will be shown in a chip on the top border.
         * If a **Visage** changes the token's disposition, a coloured chip will appear at the bottom-center indicating the state (e.g., 'Friendly', 'Hostile', 'Secret'), matching Foundry's disposition colours.
-    * If a **Visage** uses a Dynamic Token Ring, the **Visage** will show the ring with your configured colours, background style and any animation effects, giving you an immediate preview of the effect.
 4. **Click to Switch**: Simply click on a **Visage** in the grid.
 The token's image, name, scale, flip, and disposition will instantly update to match your selection, and the selector will close.

 <img src="images/selector_hud.png" alt="Visage Selector HUD showing available Visages and their saved changes" height="500" style="display: block; margin: 0 auto;">